bixycler/UniinfoNotes/pages/Workspace.md

 					- This hook can be replaced with the [ujjayi breath](((66952126-bf33-40e1-a208-369df7aa9488))).
 Using the internal tool (breath) gives me more control than the external tool (external sink).
 			- When i interrupt the internal work, my self is fragmented, heavy, lack motivation to do anything.
-			- DOING **Duck dive** is a serious problem!
+			- DOING **Duck dive** is a serious problem! id:: 67714850-43c0-4c7f-8b50-838e014b06e0
 			  :LOGBOOK:
 			  CLOCK: [2024-12-29 Sun 20:02:37]
 			  :END:
-				- I usually dive head-first, _without planning_, into the works and issues, which usually **branch off** into lots of new works and issues
+				- I usually dive head-first, _without planning_, into the works and issues, which usually **branch off** into lots of new works and issues, hence quickly become a forest from the starting single seed.
+				- The [task & issue tracking steps](((66f7af1f-783e-489b-af9c-3ff01fc7d872))) are forgotten many times.
+				- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) Beside tracking, i must deploy a **planning** step with “**Stop - Breath - Observe - Plan**” method.
 			- **Perfectionism**
 			  id:: 6678d594-9819-4624-abd6-d4ec62b3874f
 			  collapsed:: true